kenyan-german-links.com

 Think of it like a school grading system, but for languages.
 Instead of Grade 1, 2, 3, you have levels called A1, A2, B1, B2, C1, and C2.
 Every level tells you exactly what a person can do in that language.
 The system is the same whether you are learning German, French, Spanish, or any other European language.

-For Germany, this system is extremely important.
+For German, this system is extremely important.
 Almost every German language certificate, visa requirement, job listing, and university admission will refer to one of these six levels.

 The 6 CEFR Levels Explained Simply